-Insulin resistance, diabetics, anxiety, high stress lifestyles, thyroid disorders, menopause, PMS and hormone imbalances, headaches, heart disease, osteoporosis, trouble sleeping, consuming sugar, processed foods, drinking alcohol and tap water.
+— Insulin resistance, diabetes, anxiety, depression, high stress lifestyles, thyroid disorders, menopause, PMS and hormonal imbalances, headaches, heart disease, osteoporosis, trouble sleeping, consuming sugar, processed foods, drinking alcohol and tap water.
 All of these are symptoms and conditions of a magnesium deficiency.

-Many common prescription medications and OTC drugs deplete magnesium such as antacids and PPIs, diuretics, hypertension drugs, antibiotics, oral contraceptives, and OTC and Rx sleep medications.
+— Many common prescription medications and OTC drugs deplete magnesium such as antacids, proton pump inhibitors (PPIs), diuretics, hypertension drugs, antibiotics, oral contraceptives, and OTC and Rx sleep medications.

 Processing techniques, such as grain bleaching and vegetable cooking can cause a loss of up to 80% of magnesium content.
 The Standard American Diet is lacking magnesium, and the very items that most people eat (wheat, sugar, ultra-processed carbs, soda, caffeine, alcohol, factory-farmed meat and dairy products, GMOs, pesticides, glyphosate, chemical-laden processed foods) deplete and chelate magnesium from the body.

 For every molecule of sugar consumed, it takes 54 molecules of magnesium for your body to process it!

-If you sweat excessively, drink fluoridated water, use fluoridated toothpaste, take pharmaceutical drugs, use OTC meds, experience anxiety, suffer from constipation, asthma, love sugar, your lifestyle is highly stressful, your blood pressure is high, and your adrenals are depleted, there’s no question that you’re deficient in magnesium.
+— If you sweat excessively, drink unfiltered fluoridated water, use fluoridated toothpaste, take pharmaceutical drugs, use OTC meds, experience anxiety or depression, suffer from constipation, asthma, love sugar, drink too much alcohol, your lifestyle is highly stressful, your blood pressure is high, and your adrenals are depleted, there’s no question that you’re deficient in magnesium.

 When we think of stress, we often think of physical or emotional stress, but inflammatory foods, lack of sleep, chemical exposure, over-exercising, even loud noises activate the stress-response causing magnesium levels to decline.
 Magnesium deficiency is directly associated with an increased risk of metabolic syndrome, type 2 diabetes and cardiovascular disease.